- Why I Leverage Hypoxic Training

 One of the key factors in muscle recovery after intense workouts or injury is ensuring adequate oxygenated blood flow.

-That’s the reason why professional sports teams, such as the Tampa Bay Buccaneers and Arizona Cardinals, use hypoxic training as part of their recovery efforts.
+That’s the reason why some professional sports teams, including the Tampa Bay Buccaneers and Arizona Cardinals, use hypoxic training as part of their recovery efforts.

 When I cycle back and forth between hypoxic (low oxygen) and hyperoxic (high oxygen) air during my endurance training sessions, I can feel the effects from head to toe.

-That’s why I leverage altitude training not only for the sake of improving my aerobic performance but also to help my body recover from high-intensity workouts.
+That’s why I leverage intermittent hypoxic training not only for the sake of improving my aerobic performance but also to help my body recover from high-intensity workouts.

 6. Increases Blood Flow